8 Natural Ways To Reduce Unpleasant Cat Odor

 02

-If it’s not a normal cat smell, your cat might need treatment from a veterinarian before using natural methods to remove the smell.
+If it’s not a normal ‘cat smell’, your cat might need treatment from a veterinarian before you try natural methods to remove the smell.

 03

-Pet-safe deodorizers, proper litter box cleaning, and regular vacuuming should help to reduce cat smells around your home.
+Pet-safe fragrance diffusers and regular cleaning and hoovering should help to reduce the smell around your home.

 Why Do Cats Smell?

-Cats smell—it’s a fact of life.
-However, cats shouldn’t smell unpleasant, and as long as you take a few basic measures, they shouldn’t make your home smell unpleasant either.
-Some cat smells are normal, but others could indicate a health issue.
-Read on for some of the causes of cat odor in your home.
+Cats smell, it’s a fact of life.
+However, they shouldn’t smell unpleasant, and as long as you take a few basic measures, they shouldn’t make your home smell unpleasant either.
+Some cat smells are normal, while others could indicate a health issue.
+Here are some of the reasons for cat odor in your home:

 Cats communicate using smells.
 When they scratch with their claws, rub against furniture, or knead with their paws, they release pheromones.
-These feline smells give other cats information about their age, health, sex, and territory.
-Feline pheromones are usually hard for humans to detect, but if they build up or you have a particularly sensitive sense of smell you might notice them.
+These kitty smells give other cats information about their age, health, sex, and territory.
+These feline pheromones are usually hard for humans to detect, but if they build up or you have a particularly sensitive sense of smell you might notice them.

 When dead cat hair builds up on your cat or in the environment it might lead to a smell.
 This is due to the presence of yeasts and bacteria and other debris on the hair.